 The EnviroKlenz HVAC Filter for Chemical and VOC Removal is a filter that can be used in a home’s or business existing HVAC system but is far more advanced than a standard HVAC filter which focuses on particulate removal.
 It uses a proprietary blend of earth mineral technology to not only trap these harmful chemical and malodors but more importantly destructive adsorbs them and breaks them down on a compound level.

 For the most thorough air purification, we recommend the EnviroKlenz Mobile system.
 This product is a portable unit that can cover up to 1000 square feet.
-It utilizes two stage filtration with the EnviroKlenz patented VOC cartridge which provides chemical odor neutralization.
+It utilizes a two-stage filtration with the EnviroKlenz patented VOC cartridge which provides chemical odor neutralization.
 In addition to its odor neutralizing capabilities, the EnvioKlenz mobile comes equipped with a medical grade HEPA filter for particulate removal of up to .3 microns.

 By being proactive and assessing the situation, you can catch indoor air problems, before they do even more damage to the health of those who are exposed.
 Combining measures like improving ventilation and exhaust systems with state of the art air filtration technology like EnviroKlenz, unnecessary illnesses and allergies you can prevent.

-What People Are Saying About Us…..
+Hear What People Are Saying About Us…..